Achievable logoAchievable logo

 Aggressive growth

-Growth (capital appreciation) always involves buying securities at a low price and selling it later at a higher value.
-We’ve learned extensively about growth-focused companies, which are businesses focused on increasing their revenues through expanded operations.
-An aggressive growth objective primarily invests in smaller companies, which have high growth potential.
-What if you invested in Amazon during its IPO in 1997 when it was an online bookstore?
-Its IPO price was $18 per share, and Amazon is now trading above $3,000 a share (as of September 2020).
-That’s a return of over 16,000%!
-Amazon’s business model was largely unproven in the late 1990s, but it’s now one of the largest companies in the world.
+An aggressive growth objective focuses on higher-risk investments with higher potential returns, often in smaller companies.
+For example, if you invested in Amazon during its IPO in 1997 when it was an online bookstore, its IPO price was $18 per share, and Amazon later traded above $3,000 a share (as of September 2020).
+That’s a return of over 16,000%.
+Amazon’s business model was largely unproven in the late 1990s, but it eventually became one of the largest companies in the world.

 Specific investments suitable for an aggressive growth objective include: